carcass82/tracy/README.md

 ### Building

 Tracy uses CMake to handle different modules and dependencies.
-It defaults to the standard CPU raytracer with no external dependencies and (hopefully) sensible defaults.
+It defaults to the standard CPU (both raytracer and raster) with no external dependencies and (hopefully) sensible defaults.
+Additional modules are enabled based on libraries found on system.
+Parameter ``-kernel`` selects module used for rendering.

 ![cmake](doc/cmake.jpg)